sinan-ozel/model-evaluation/README.md

 2. 💻 **VS Code** (Optional) – Use VS Code tasks to simplify commands and workflow.
 3. 🔗 **GitHub** – Skip local setup entirely; run evaluations automatically on GitHub Actions.

+# 🎓 Required Knowledge

+1. 🧪 `pytest` (on 🐍 Python, obviously)
+2. 🐳 Docker, but just setting environmental variables on `docker-compose.yaml` based on the existing example should be enough.

 # Locally-run Example